Search results for

 Of course, our impulse to prioritize function and cost above all other concerns may not be what you’re looking for, or maybe you just want something that fits your niche a little better.
 That’s fine!
 Here are a few other models that you can check out:

-1. Shanling M0 Pro: This unit was well received upon its release last year but doesn’t do much to set itself apart from the Hidizs AP80 Pro.
+1. Hidizs AP80 Pro X: Well received upon its release but is larger and doesn’t do much to set itself apart from the M0 Pro.
 It’s still a decent unit, though.

 2. Astell & Kern KANN Alpha: a pricy unit, this product prioritizes raw output power.
 If you have headphones that just can’t get loud enough with other products, this is pretty much the portable that’s most likely to satisfy you.